-Only Two-Loop barrier manufactured before January 1, 2004 may be considered for acceptance.
+Only Two-Loop barrier manufactured before January 1, 2004 may be considered for acceptance until January 1, 2023.
 District materials personnel may be requested by the fabricator or contractor to re-stamp previously accepted, stamped barrier.
 Barrier not previously accepted and stamped will not be accepted.
 The barrier should be re-stamped if the previous acceptance stamp is legible and if the barrier is not damaged to the extent that it is felt that the barrier cannot perform properly.

 Basis of Acceptance

 Barrier that appears to be specification compliant may be accepted on certification.
 District Materials shall visit each plant a minimum of once each year and confirm that materials and barrier comply with specifications.
-More visits are justified when the plan’s processes are indicate potential for error and production that might not be specification compliant.
-District Materials shall have no responsibility for the NCHRP 350 Certification.
+More visits are justified when the plant’s processes indicate potential for error and production that might not be specification compliant.
+District Materials shall have no responsibility for the NCHRP 350 or MASH 2016 Certification.

 Reasons for rejection

 These reasons are, but are not limited to:

 - (b) Damage to the connecting loops.

 - (f) Misalignment of the connecting loops that would hinder insertion of the keeper pin.